pippinbarr/cart263-2019/slides/jquery/jquery.md

 ## Event handlers

 - Moving quickly along, the other major aspect of jQuery is handling events that occur on the page
-- This includes reacting to user input like mouse movements and clicks, key presses, and so on
+- This includes reacting to user input like mouse movements and clicks, key presses, browser events, and so on
-- As well as to other browser events
 - We use the `on()` function in jQuery to handle specific events on specific elements

 ```javascript